komalharshita/the-gilded-girl/README.md

 # 🌸 The Gilded Girl

-**The Gilded Girl** is my dream project — a creative and digital space that blends **student lifestyle, feminine aesthetics, and digital planning**.
+**The Gilded Girl** is my dream project — a creative and digital space.

-This website is a simple HTML & CSS project built with care, reflecting my vision of a cozy and inspiring online corner.
+This website is a simple HTML & CSS project reflecting my vision of a cozy and inspiring online corner.

 ---

 ## ✨ Features
 - Elegant design inspired by feminine aesthetics
 - Smooth navigation with section-based layout
-- Custom brand colors & typography (Playfair Display + Raleway)
+- Custom brand colors & typography
 - Gallery showcasing brand visuals and digital planning inspiration
 - Contact section for connecting 💌